 For volunteering opportunities on CSA farms, click here.

 For volunteering opportunities for biodynamic/organic students, farmers and growers, click here.

 This educational college is the centre for biodynamic learning in the UK.
 It offers a variety of distance learning and face-to-face courses for anyone interested in biodynamics, or for students wanting to pursue a practical career in biodynamic agriculture.
 To find out more, click here.

 It currently offers two programmes:

 Biodynamic Principles and Practice: A variety of distance learning courses available to students worldwide.
 There is an introductory course for anyone wanting to know more about biodynamic agriculture (from a consumer or producer perspective); and courses to support those already working on the land in developing their knowledge of biodynamic agriculture.

-Work Based Learning Programme: This Ofqual accredited, Crossfields Institute Level 3 Diploma in Biodynamic Farming and Gardening (VRQ) is built around a two-year work based training on well-established biodynamic holdings around the country, and is open to everyone aged 21 and over.
+Work Based Learning Programme: This qualification is regulated by Ofqual.
+Crossfields Institute Level 3 Diploma in Biodynamic Farming and Gardening is built around a two-year work based training on well-established biodynamic holdings around the country, and is open to everyone aged 21 and over.
 Students usually live and work on the farm in exchange for board, lodging and training.
 Practical tuition is supported by tutorials and a programme of seminars and block courses.

 Ruskin Mill offers the following training:

 Crossfields Institute, an awarding organisation and research institute based in Stroud, Gloucestershire, accredits the Level 3 Diploma in biodynamic farming and gardening.
 The institute also offers and Masters programme in researching holistic approaches to agroecology, in partnership with Alanus University, Germany.
 For further information click here.

 International Educational Opportunities